jlevy/lft/lft.md

     This is the real reason for the classic startup advice to ship fast and iterate.[^leanstartup]

-[^infravsllm]: Another way to think of this is, LLM training is generally not the most
+[^infravsllm]: Another way to think of this: LLM training is generally not the most
     efficient way to design infrastructure, because essential information (such as the difficulty of writing code, or how error prone that code is in a given framework) simply isn’t in the training data (at least so far).